larisaescobar/public/content/developers/distributor/widget/integrations.md

 ordering: 50
 ---

-Main and only source of Distributor integrations with 3rd party tags and tracking services is [Google Tag Manager](https://www.google.com/analytics/tag-manager/).
+The main and only source of Distributor integrations with 3rd party tags and tracking services is [Google Tag Manager](https://www.google.com/analytics/tag-manager/).

 ## Google Tag Manager

 ### Notice of Usage

-**Google Tag Manager is 3rd party service and we provide this integration as is.
-We export set of supported events and their data to the container, however we have no control over what happens with them and how they're used.
-Below we provide set of basic setup examples that have been tested and verified to work with Distributor.
-If you need more complex setup, it's up to you to configure it and test it.**
+**Google Tag Manager is a 3rd party service and we provide this integration as is.
+We export a set of supported events and their data to the container, however, we have no control over what happens with them and how they are used.
+Below we provide a set of basic setup examples that have been tested and verified to work with Distributor.
+If you need a more complex setup, it is up to you to configure and test it.**

 ### Enabling Google Tag Manager in Distributor

-You can enable it by passing your container's id in [`gtmContainerId`](./reference.html#gtmContainerId) option.
-The id has format `GTM-XXXXXX` and you can get it in Google Tag Manager.
+You can enable it by passing your container's id in the [`gtmContainerId`](./reference.html#gtmContainerId) option.
+The id has the `GTM-XXXXXX` format and you can get it in Google Tag Manager.

-**Important: It is not enough to just copy and paste the Google Tag Manager container code into website, you have to use the 'gtmContainerId' option.
-However if you use the container on your website, Distributor will connect to it and won't create a new one.**
+**Important: It is not enough to just copy and paste the Google Tag Manager container code into a website, you have to use the 'gtmContainerId' option.
+However, if you use the container on your website, Distributor will connect to it and won't create a new one.**

 ### Migrating to Google Tag Manager

 In previous versions, Distributor supported direct integrations with Google Analytics and Google AdWords.
-These legacy integrations still remain functional for backwards compatibility, but will be removed completely in near future.
+These legacy integrations still remain functional for a backward compatibility, but will be removed completely in the near future.
 We strongly suggest you migrate them to Google Tag Manager.

 **Important: If you enable Google Tag Manager in Distributor, it will take precedence over any legacy integration, and those will not be triggered.
-These means that once you enable Google Tag Manager, you have to migrate all of your integrations to it!**
+It means, that once you enable Google Tag Manager, you will have to migrate all of your integrations to it!**

 ### Triggers

-This is basic description of how to set up Distributor event as Trigger.
+This is a basic description of how to set up a Distributor event as a Trigger.
 You can get full reference of all Distributor events [here](#triggers-reference).

-To integrate with Google Tag Manager, Distributor provides a set of *Custom Events* that you can set up as *Triggers*.
-To setup a trigger for the event, match it with its name:
+For an integration with Google Tag Manager, Distributor provides a set of *Custom Events* that you can set up as *Triggers*.
+To setup a Trigger for an event, match it with its name:

 ![trigger](./img/trigger.png)

-If you want to track multiple events with one trigger, you can easily use regex matching on event name.
-For example `^distributor` will track every distributor event, which can be useful for setting a trigger for Universal Analytics:
+If you want to track multiple events with one Trigger, you can easily use regex matching on an event name.
+For example `^distributor` will track every distributor event, which can be useful for setting a Trigger for Universal Analytics:

 ![regex trigger](./img/triggerRegex.png)